Llanfaes Friary: Henllys and Fryars

 Near to Llanfaes was Henllys, in early medieval times the principle seat of one of the 15 tribes of North Wales.
 When Llanfaes was de-populated at the start of the 14th century, Henllys survived as a residence of note, and after 1460 it was granted to William Hampton, by then the Deputy Governor of Beaumaris Castle.
 The name Henllys means the 'old llys', acknowledging its former status as a royal court, and is first recorded in 1584.
 The Hamptons became the principle family of the locality and the family retained Henllys, expanding their land holdings such that by 1630 they held most of the former township of Llanfaes, and continued to do so until the mid-20th century.
 Henllys was rebuilt and expanded over the centuries, most recently in the 1850s.
 At the outbreak of the second world war it was requisitioned for wartime use to house engineering workers at the Fryars site.
 After the war Henllys was owned by a Franciscan order during the 1950s, before becoming a hotel and in 2003 became a part of the Holiday Property Bond.

 At the same time as the Hamptons were expanding their landholdings, the Bulkeleys were the principle Beaumaris family.
 At the dissolution of the Friary in 1539, it was the Bulkeleys who took the lease on the site, and plundered its building stone for use in Beaumaris.
 The next leaseholder, from 1563, was Ellis Wynne (White), and his descendant, Rowland Whyte built a house in 1623, which he named Friars.
 The Bulkeley family, with their huge mansion at nearby Baron Hill re-took possession of Friars from the Whytes and thus the two major landholders of the area, the Hamptons and Bulkeleys, divided Llanfaes between them.
-In 1866 Friars (which came to be spelled Fryars) was rebuilt and by the start of the 20th century Fryars had been bought by James Hartley Burton, originally from Birkdale, Lancashire.
-They had triplets, two boys and a girl.
+In 1866 Friars (which came to be spelled Fryars) was rebuilt and by the start of the 20th century Fryars had been bought by James Hartley Burton, JP, DL, originally from Birkdale, Lancashire (grandson of James Burton).
+They had a son (John Prescott Burton), a daughter (Frances Ellen May Burton) and triplets, two boys (Alfred and Richard Burton) and a girl (Mary Conway Burton).
 The two sons, Alfred and Richard, were both killed in World War I and are recorded on the Beaumaris war memorial.
+Mary Burton was elected mayor of Beaumaris in 1953, 1954, 1955 and 1956 and also High Sheriff of Anglesey.